azuredevcollege/trainingdays/day6/challenges/challenge4.md

 ## Wrap up

-__Congratulations__ you have completed the Image and Registry challange.
+__Congratulations__ you have completed the Image and Registry challenge.
 You've just learned how to create Docker images and play with them.

 *** Reference: https://docs.docker.com